carlos-a-g-h/snes9x-anylinux-appimage/README.md

 ## What is AnyLinux ?

-These AppImages are made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.
+Tiis AppImages is made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.

 **These AppImages bundle everything and should work on any linux distro, even on musl based ones.**

-These AppImages can work **without FUSE** at all thanks to the [uruntime](https://github.com/VHSgunzo/uruntime)
+This AppImage can work **without FUSE** at all thanks to the [uruntime](https://github.com/VHSgunzo/uruntime)

 More at: [AnyLinux-AppImages](https://pkgforge-dev.github.io/Anylinux-AppImages/)